samantoz/samantoz.github.io/_portfolio/portfolio-1.md

 ---
-title: "Client/Role: Fiserve (First Data Corporation) Solutions Architect, Senior Program/Delivery Manager and Data Architect "
+title: "Client/Role: Fiserve (First Data Corporation)"
-duration: "2012 - 2015"
-industry: "Card Processing Industry"
 collection: portfolio
 ---

+Client/Role: Fiserve (First Data Corporation) Solutions Architect, Senior Program/Delivery Manager and Data Architect
+duration: 2012 - 2015
+industry: Card Processing Industry

 The solution was to implement Callidus-on-Demand, an industry leading Sales Performance Management solution.
 It helped the Relationship Managers and Sales Reps of the organization in creating innovative selling strategies for cross selling products and leveraging multi-channel data.
 The implemented solution was to integrate the different calculation processes currently being done in the different channels into a uniform, logical, and normalized way.As Enterprise Data Architect provided the solution that converted complex calculation engines to easily understood ETL transformation logic to be used in Informatica power center.